BanAaron/leetcode-top-interview-questions/README.md

             if current == current[::-1]:
                 if len(current) > len(longest):
                     longest = current
-            # once the right pointer is at the end of the string
+            # once the right pointer is at the end of the string,
             # increment the left pointer by 1
             # and set the right pointer to the left pointer position + 1
             if right == length: